Adidas: The Come Up of a Lifestyle Brand

 While the brand continued to experience great success in athletic footwear, they took the leap into apparel marketing in 1967 with the Franz Beckenbauer tracksuit–still a classic and recognizable outfit in sports and fashion today.

 They provided their lightweight soccer cleats to the German national soccer team’s World Cup victory in 1954, and by 1970 held a more official place in soccer as the official ball provider for the FIFA World Cup.
 All throughout the 70s, they continued to expand their brand to different athletic markets using their same model of celebrity athlete endorsement.
 By the end of the decade, they had captured gymnastics, mountain climbing, and even branched off a new brand that produced golf equipment, TaylorMade.

 Breaking into Pop Culture

-Today, adidas has a long list of celebrities they have partnered with in their marketing efforts.
-From athletes like David Beckham, Tracy McGrady and Candace Parker, to artists like Kanye West, Rita Ora, and Pharrell, adidas has celebrity lines that cover a huge range of customer grounds.
+Today, Adidas has a long list of celebrities they have partnered with their marketing efforts.
+From athletes like David Beckham, Tracy McGrady, and Candace Parker, to artists like Kanye West, Rita Ora, and Pharrell, Adidas has celebrity lines that cover a huge range of customer grounds.

 The company is still one of the biggest proponents of celebrity endorsement in their marketing strategy, and it contributes just as much to their success today as it did in the brand’s early days.